On this page we'll be discussing the grammar of Iemy. If you have

 Note that the word order we've given here is verb-last, with "eelig" in

-should" be, but Felix's notes describe the order which is actually used in this case as being verb-last.
+Felix's notes describe the order which is actually used in this case as

 Pronouns and Possessives